Skip to main content

 About

-Resident Evil 4: is a single player shooter game with horror and mystery themes.
+Resident Evil 4: is a single player shooter game with horror, mystery and violence themes.
 It was developed by CAPCOM Co., Ltd. and was released on August 30, 2016.
 It received positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews